 - What are our values as a team?
 What do we want to be known for?

-Note: It’s best to ask the above questions in a roundtable format, giving each individual a chance to answer the question.
+It’s best to ask questions in your team meeting in a roundtable format, giving each individual a chance to answer the question.

 You can use these questions as a springboard to discuss your expectations for how the team will work together.
 This means covering things during your first team meeting like: